SenanQ94/Pixagram/README.md

 - **Firebase Realtime Database**: A cloud-hosted NoSQL database that allows data to be stored and synced in real-time across all users.
 - **Firebase Authentication**: Simplifies backend services and provides SDKs for easy user authentication and management.

-## View the Website

-🚀 **Explore Pixagram on the web**: [Visit Pixagram](https://pixagram-a0161.firebaseapp.com/)

----

-Feel free to explore the platform and share your posts with the community!